How Did Embark Behavioral Health Come About?

-On the heels of CDC numbers showing that adolescent (preteens, teens and young adults) anxiety, depression and suicides reached an all-time high, we decided to merge 16 programs together to tackle an inspiring Big Hairy Audacious Goal.
+Recently, CDC statistics have shown that adolescent anxiety, depression and suicide have reached an all-time high.
+With that in mind, we decided to merge 16 behavioral health programs together to tackle one inspiring Big Hairy Audacious Goal.

 Our Big Hairy Audacious Goal:

-to lead the way in helping take anxiety, depression and suicide from all-time highs of today to all-time lows by 2028.
+To lead the way in helping take anxiety, depression and suicide from the all-time highs of today to all-time lows by 2028.